Jason C. Sniffen, D.O., F.A.C.O.I., F.A.C.P., F.I.D.S.A.

 After completing his fellowship training in infectious diseases at the University of South Florida, College of Medicine in Tampa, Florida, Dr. Sniffen relocated to Orlando.
 He continues as a Clinical Assistant Professor in the Department of Infectious Diseases at South Florida College of Medicine.
 Additionally, Dr. Sniffen teaches medical students, residents, and fellows from Advent Health System’s many training programs.

 Dr. Sniffen is Board Certified in Infectious Diseases, Internal Medicine and Hyperbaric Medicine.
-He is the immediate past Chair of ID for the Advent Health System.
+He is the current Chair of ID for the Advent Health System.
 Dr. Sniffen has served as Chief of Staff, Chief Medical Advisor, Chair of the Pharmacy and Therapeutics Committee within the system.
 He currently serves on the Physicians’ Health Advisory Committee and the Antibiotic Stewardship Committee for Advent Health System in Orlando.

 Dr. Sniffen is a Fellow of the American College of Physicians, American College of Osteopathic internists and has earned the prestigious title of “Fellow of the Infectious Disease Society of America, (FIDSA).”